 In today’s world, almost every application interacts with databases accessed by multiple users or processes simultaneously.
 Database concurrency is the ability of a Database Management System (DBMS) to handle these simultaneous operations efficiently while maintaining data integrity and consistency.
 For developers, DevOps engineers, and SREs, understanding concurrency is vital for building reliable and performant applications.
 Let’s explore what concurrency entails, the problems it can cause if unmanaged, and the techniques used to control it.

-What is Database Concurrency?
+What Is Database Concurrency?

 At its heart, database concurrency refers to the capability of a database to allow multiple transactions (sequences of operations) to access and modify shared data seemingly at the same time.
 Without concurrency, transactions would have to run one after another (serially), severely limiting the throughput and responsiveness of any multi-user application.